Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Data pre-processing and outlier rejection

 In \texttt{ShOpt}'s outlier rejection process, three distinct phases are employed: (1) SNR-based filtering on input stars; (2) a Gaussian fit size filter on the input stars; and (3) a separate Gaussian fit size filter on pixel grid models.
 Following these phases, the process advances to the iterative refinement for polynomial fitting, as detailed in Section \ref{sec:FOV}.

 Before doing anything else, \texttt{ShOpt} filters out bad stars on the basis of SNR; the default SNR metric is the SExtractor \texttt{SNR\_WIN} parameter.
 By default, \texttt{ShOpt} filters out the noisiest 33\% of entries, a percentage determined through experimentation.
-Users can adjust this threshold to fit their specific data sets. \texttt{ShOpt} also has an alternative calculation for SNR, where $\sigma_\mathrm{pix}$ comes from the error extension of NIRCam image files.
-This \texttt{ERR} extension comes from the combined \texttt{VAR\_POISSON} and \texttt{VAR\_RNOISE} data and is expressed as a standard deviation.
-While this formulation yields a more interpretable SNR distribution, it relies upon a specific (NIRcam) image file format, and so is not presently implemented.\footnote{This SNR formulation remains in the code base, and can be enabled by a few modifications to the \texttt{Outliers.jl} and \texttt{dataPreprocessing.jl} files.}
+Users can adjust this threshold to fit their specific data sets.

 The remaining vignettes are then fit with a multivariate Gaussian, as described in Section \ref{sec:psfHat}.
 We filter again based on the object size $s$.
 A very small or very large $s$ probably corresponds to objects that are not point sources.
 By default, vignettes with $s < 0.075$ or $s > 1$ are filtered out.
 This ensures further computation time is not wasted on bad data.
 We apply the same size filtering after fitting Gaussians to the pixel grid models.
 This prevents poor pixel grid models from being used in our polynomial interpolation, as mentioned in Section \ref{sec:FOV}.